Counsellors help people to deal with their feelings and responses, solve problems and create change in their lives.

 Increasing the chances of finding your first job

-Workers with skills in alcohol and drugs counselling, or group counselling are often attractive to employers.
+- developing skills in alcohol and drugs counselling, or group counselling.

 Good employment opportunities for Māori counsellors

-The New Zealand Association of Counsellors says there is a shortage of qualified Māori counsellors.
+The New Zealand Association of Counsellors reports a shortage of qualified Māori counsellors.

 Professional membership recommended

-There are no set standards or qualifications people need to meet to practise as counsellors.
-However, qualified counsellors with a proven track record of competency and experience, and who are members of a professional organisation have the best chance of finding work.
+Qualified counsellors with a proven track record of competence and experience, and membership of a professional organisation, have the best chance of finding work.